 We at MORAES are proud to announce a research collaboration with Dolphin Research Center (DRC).
-Located in Grassy Key, FL and representing the southernmost member of the Marine Mammal Stranding Network, DRC aims to utilize education and research to promote a balanced coexistence between marine mammals and humans within the environment.
+Located in Grassy Key, FL, DRC is a non-profit facility that aims to utilize education and research to promote a balanced coexistence between marine mammals and humans within the environment.

 This partnership between DRC and MORAES is an excellent example of two organizations working together toward one common goal: conservation.
 Additionally, by standardizing research methods for non-invasive data collection techniques with UAVs, we hope to promote advances in the marine mammal conservation community and provide DRC with imperative data in the fields of animal husbandry, alternative data collection methods, conservational efforts, and educational outreach.

 In addition to the MORAES team of Kirk Linaje (Principal Investigator), Stacy Assael, Shannon Jones, and TJ Morrell (Key Researchers), we are proud to introduce three incredibly passionate individuals who will be assisting us with this project.

 Kaylie Anne Costa

 My name is Kaylie Anne Costa and I received my B.S. from the University of Miami, majoring in both Marine Science and Microbiology/Immunology, with a minor in Chemistry.
 Thus far in my career, my focus has been with research projects related to marine animal and ocean health, but I am also incredibly passionate about ocean exploration and conservation.
 In 2018 I was a 2018 NOAA Hollings Scholar which allowed me to create Saipan’s first coral nursery.
 Currently, I am a PhD student at the University of Florida College of Veterinary Medicine researching analytical chemistry techniques to study physiological changes in marine organisms in response to various toxins and disease.
 I hope to continue to support healthier oceans with my future research.